UziTech/terminal-commands/README.md

 # terminal-commands package

-Setup commands to run in the terminal from the command palette.
+Setup commands to run in the terminal from the command palette, context menu, or key binding.

 **Note**  Depends on [platformio-ide-terminal](https://github.com/platformio/platformio-atom-ide-terminal) to run!